Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Bulk algebras and their characters

 Suppose $X$ has dimension $n$.
 Then $\det \Omega^1X$ has the familiar form $\wedge^n \Omega^1X = \Omega^nX$ as top degree differential form.
 We tensor the quantum line bundle with the half-form bundle.
 Then two sections can be paired and integrated over $X$.
 This gives us the notion of inner product on the Hilbert space.

 In our situation, we get a supermanifold $\mathcal{X}$ after polarization.
-Differential form of top degree no longer make sense on $\mathcal{X}$, as the one forms in the Grassmannian odd directions are Grassmannian even variables.
-The right definition of integration over a supermanifold $\mathcal{X}$ is provided by the Berezinian integration, where the integration map is defined on the space of Berezinian, which replace the determinant, of one form
+Differential forms of top degree no longer make sense on $\mathcal{X}$, as the one forms in the Grassmannian odd directions are Grassmannian even variables.
+The right definition of integration over a supermanifold $\mathcal{X}$ is provided by the Berezinian integration, where the integration map is defined on the space of Berezinian, which replaces the determinant of one form